-The objective of this performance audit was to verify that District 2002 Measure E and 2008 Measure E bond funds were expended only on Listed Projects that were authorized with the sale of these bonds, and not for school operating expenses for the District Fiscal Year beginning July 1, 2010 and ending June 30, 2011 (Fiscal Year 2011).
-Fiscal Year 2011 Bond Program expenditures totalled \$56,831,863.
+The objective of this performance audit was to verify that the District's 2002 Measure E and 2008 Measure E bond funds were expended only on Listed Projects that were authorized with the sale of the bonds, and not for school operating expenses for the District Fiscal Year beginning July 1, 2011 and ending June 30, 2012 (Fiscal Year 2012).
+Fiscal Year 2012 Bond Program expenditures totalled \$39,017,680.

-We conducted this construction Bond Program performance audit in accordance with GAGAS.
-As required by GAGAS, we planned and performed the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objective.
-The evidence obtained provided a reasonable basis for our findings and conclusions based on our audit objective.
+We conducted this performance audit in accordance with generally accepted government auditing standards (GAGAS).
+Those standards require that we plan and perform the audit to obtain sufficient, appropriate evidence to provide a reasonable basis for our findings and conclusions based on our audit objectives.
+We believe that the evidence obtained provides a reasonable basis for our findings and conclusions based on our audit objectives.
 Because GAGAS performance audit procedures require reasonable assurance, and these audit procedures did not require detailed examination of all transactions and activities, there is a risk that compliance errors, fraud or illegal acts may exist and not be detected by us.